Your Voice, Your Stories

 "It's definitely a good way for us to reduce waste.
 That's something that's really important for our business and what we do.
 If it can help benefit the community, then that's a great addition," said Marcus.

-Keener established a GoFundMe to get the community fridge started.
-Her plans include moving the refrigerator to her front lawn beside the little library and providing shelving for canned goods and toiletries.
+Alessandra set up a GoFundMe to get the community fridge started.
+The plan is to move it to her front lawn beside the library and provide shelving for canned goods and toiletries.
+They also have a Target wish list where you can purchase the most needed items.

 This story was reported by a journalist and has been converted to this platform with the assistance of AI.
 Our editorial team verifies all reporting on all platforms for fairness and accuracy.